ddbeck/kindle_loader/README.rst

 for use with Mac OS X and launchd.
 Once fully configured, the script:

-1. Checks the that the recently connected volume is the Kindle.
+1. Checks that the recently connected volume is the Kindle.

 2. Copies supported reading material from a specified directory to the Kindle's ``documents`` directory (and makes filenames unique to ensure completeness).